lainio/err2/README.md

 error messages and no stack traces.*

 <details>
-<summary>You can switch them on when ever you need them again.</summary>
+<summary>You can switch them on whenever you need them again.</summary>
 <br/>

 Let's say you have build CLI (`your-app`) tool with the support for Go's flag